Akash-Kharat/InternetSpeedTest/README.md

 # InternetSpeedTest
  - This is javascript project which calculate your internet speed.
- - You can visit here to see the result.
+ - You can visit https://akash-kharat.github.io/InternetSpeedTest/ to see the result.